Online Statistical Inference in Decision-Making with Matrix Context: Introduction

-While existing contextual bandit algorithms mainly focused on choosing the best action to maximize the cumulative reward \citep{li2010contextual,agrawal2013thompson,li2017provably, lattimore2020bandit}, less attention has been paid to the statistical inference for bandit algorithms where the data are adaptively collected.
-In real-world applications, we are often not just interested in obtaining the point estimate of the reward function, but also a measure of the statistical uncertainty associated with the estimate.
-This is especially relevant to fields such as personalized medicine, mobile health, and automated driving, where it is often risky to run a policy without a statistically sound estimate of its quality.
+While existing sequential decision-making algorithms mainly focused on choosing the best action to maximize the cumulative reward \citep{li2010contextual,agrawal2013thompson,li2017provably, lattimore2020bandit}, less attention has been paid to statistical inference in sequential decision-making frameworks.
+In real-world applications, we are often not just interested in obtaining the point estimate of the reward function but also a measure of the statistical uncertainty associated with the estimate.
+This is especially relevant in fields such as personalized medicine, mobile health, and automated driving, where it is often risky to run a policy without a statistically sound estimate of its quality.
 For example, online randomized experiments like A/B testing have been widely conducted by technological/pharmaceutical companies to compare a new product with an old one.
 Recent studies \citep{li2021unifying, shi2021online, shi2022dynamic} have used various bandit or reinforcement learning methods to form sequential testing procedures.
 In these online evaluation tasks, it is important to quantify the uncertainty of the point estimate for constructing valid hypothesis testing.

-Moreover, the information obtained by conducting statistical inference of parameters can eventually help experimenters to yield a better understanding and confidence in the reward model, and this increase of knowledge can potentially improve the design of experiment \citep{shi2021statistical, zhang2021statistical, zhang2022statistical, shi2022off}.
+Statistical inference significantly enhances scientific knowledge by applying insights from prior experiments to improve future research designs, extending beyond the immediate objectives of in-experiment learning aimed at optimizing decision-making performance.
+This knowledge is crucial for capturing the extensive, long-term consequences of actions and associated rewards.
+For example, if an inference result learns that certain variables have a significant impact on the outcomes, this insight can be used to improve the design of future experiments \citep{shi2021statistical, zhang2021statistical, zhang2022statistical, shi2022off}.
+Different from in-experiment learning focusing on maximizing reward within the trial, statistical inference can lead to more strategic and informed decision-making over time \citep{simchi2023multi}.
+Therefore, our work aims to provide a comprehensive online inferential framework applicable throughout a wide range of sequential decision-making algorithms.